ActianCorp/integration-platform-docs/docs/integration-manager/templates/creating-templates.md

 To create a template:

 1. Select the **Templates** tab.

-   The **Templates** page is displayed.
-3. Click **Create Template**.
+2. Click **Create Template**.
-4. The **Data Integration Template Setup** page is displayed:
+3. The **Data Integration Template Setup** page is displayed:

    ![Template-Setup 1](/img/Template-Setup1.png)

-5. Enter a unique name in the **Name** field.
+4. Enter a unique name in the **Name** field.
-6. By default, the **Auto-Create Configuration** checkbox is checked.
+5. By default, the **Auto-Create Configuration** checkbox is checked.
 This automatically creates a new configuration that will inherit this template’s settings.
 If you do not want to automatically create a configuration from this template, unselect the **Auto-Create Configuration** radio button.
-7. Select a file from either your local system or the Integration Files repository as described in the following sections.
+6. Select a file from either your local system or the Integration Files repository as described in the following sections.

 ## Local System